anikolaienko/client-server-robot-cleaner/README.md

 <!-- omit in toc -->
-# server-client-cleaning-robots
+# client-server-robot-cleaner
-Exercise: Build server/client app using Socket.IO and Kafka.
+Exercise: Build client/server app using Socket.IO and Kafka.
 Solve Robot Cleaner algo.

 <!-- omit in toc -->
 # Table of Contents: